snehilchhabria/MERN-Authentication/README.md

 # MERN-Authentication

-This repo is from MERN crasg course
+This repo is from MERN crash course